tendrl-inc-labs/micropython-client/tendrl/lib/microtetherdb/README.md

 # MicroTetherDB

-A lightweight, feature-rich key-value (BTree) database for MicroPython devices with support for in-memory storage (RAM / volatile), flash based storage (flash / persistent), compression (where available), async operations.
+A lightweight, feature-rich key-value (BTree) database for MicroPython devices with support for in-memory storage (RAM / volatile) and file-based storage (flash / persistent) with async operations and efficient TTL management.

 ## Installation